nick963/clockapp-macos-help/index.md

 ### Troubleshooting

 If a clock fails to load, ensure the JSON file conforms to the expected [format](https://github.com/nick963/clockapp-macos-help/blob/main/json_format.md).
-The JSON panel can help debug issues.
+Loading error messages may help debug JSON issues.